Estimated Reading Time: 3.5 minutes

 Weak or spotty cellular connection can adversely affect inventories, revenue, and even security.
 This is where cell signal boosting technology plays a pivotal role.
 Cell signal amplifiers, like the IoT 5-Band and IoT 2-Band direct-connect repeaters by WilsonPro will facilitate more reliable data transfer across cellular networks or to the cloud for IoT devices, regardless of the carrier.

 WilsonPro’s IoT repeaters (or M2M signal repeaters) can be directly connected to most cellular modems and gateways to provide consistent signal strength and to improve data upload and download speeds, helping to strengthen the foundations of IoT.
 They also offer solutions for mobile and fixed in-building use that do not require a physical connection to the cellular device.

 WilsonPro’s IoT 5-Band and IoT 2-Band direct-connect amplifiers can easily be customized to fit your specific needs.
 Real-world, use-case scenarios of our IoT repeater product line include:

 - Helping retailers provide secure financial transactions for their customers

 - Giving police officers uninterrupted access to criminal databases in the field

-Offering power in a compact design, WilsonPro IoT amplifiers are a trustworthy solution for almost any IoT cellular-modem-based communication system built within a constrained space.
+Offering power in a compact design, WilsonPro IoT repeaters are a trustworthy solution for almost any IoT cellular-modem-based communication system built within a constrained space.

-With 25 percent of businesses using IoT technologies to perform their day-to-day operations, and the worldwide number of IoT connected devices expected to reach 43 billion and counting by 2023, * the demand for fast, always-on ioT cellular connectivity shows no signs of slowing down.
-With cell signal amplifiers, communication within this ecosystem will be significantly improved.
+With 25 percent of businesses using IoT technologies to perform their day-to-day operations, and the worldwide number of IoT connected devices expected to reach 43 billion and counting by 2023, * the demand for fast, always-on IoT cellular connectivity shows no signs of slowing down.
+With cell signal repeaters, communication within this ecosystem will be significantly improved.